 This location consists of a general ice skating rink and a rink used for hockey and broomball.

-The Hilander rink is complete with a warming house that serves snacks and drinks.
+The Hilander rink has a warming house serving snacks and drinks.
 It is free to skate here.
-And hockey skate and figure skate rentals are available for all ages.
+Hockey skate and figure skate rentals are available for all ages.

 Fitzgerald Park – Elison Bay

 This rink doesn’t provide skate rentals, so make sure you bring your own!
 Or pick up a rental at the many rental shops that carry sporting goods throughout the peninsula.

 This ice skating rink features a warming house and free skate rentals!

 Catch an Extra Beautiful Door County Sunrise or Sunset

 If you’ve been to Door County before, you already know about the glorious sunrises and sunsets the peninsula offers.
 But most people don’t know that they are even better in winter.

 In colder months, there is less humidity and better air circulation, which leads to cleaner air.
 This brings out the most striking colors.

 Visit the east-facing Lake Michigan side of the peninsula for gorgeous winter sunsets, and find yourself on the west-facing Green Bay side of Door County as the sun drops.